 - Largest program in five state University of Washington Family Medicine Residency Network: 42 residents across six training sites

 - Areas of Concentration and Fellowships provide expertise and allow individualized training

-- Entire residency focus on underserved, whether urban, rural or global
+- Entire residency focus on underserved medicine, whether urban, rural or global

 - Emphasis on community outreach and community organizing

-- Unified inpatient service involving residents all five Seattle sites
+- Unified inpatient service involving residents from all five Seattle sites

 - Rural Training Track

 - Integrated inpatient service providing adult, pediatric & OB care to culturally diverse patients

 - FQHC’s-four of five Seattle clinics are federally qualified community health centers

 - Location - situated in Seattle WA - an exciting urban center

 - RTT location- Port Angeles voted one of 10 best communities by Outside Magazine

 - Resident empowerment - residents are involved in leadership of the program

 - Passionate, close knit relationships between faculty, residents and staff